GreenIron/Recoinition/README.md

 On the good side, the coins are well more structured and studied than random images.
 For example a list of expected fields are supposed to appear on every single coin.

 TODO:
+* add feature matching
+* add letter extractor
-* improve network to get better performance on OCR
+* add coin letter generator to train the OCR engine
+* add OCR engine demonstrator

 # 2- Algorithm
 * Assuming the raw image follows coin standards